Top 7 Retirement Life Hacks

 Saving for retirement will likely be one of your most important goals.
 Whether you do or don't, and how much you save, will directly affect the kind of life you live after you're finished working.
-Remember it's never too late to begin, so start hacking for your future.
+Remember, it's never too late to begin, so start hacking for your future.

 Investment return and principal value of security investments will fluctuate.
 The value at the time of redemption may be more or less than the original cost.
 Past performance is no guarantee of future results.

-The opinions expressed are those of American Century Investments (or the portfolio manager) and are no guarantee of the future performance of any American Century Investments' portfolio.
 This material has been prepared for educational purposes only.
 It is not intended to provide, and should not be relied upon for, investment, accounting, legal or tax advice.